David Cloke

 David Cloke (born 28 January 1955) is a former Australian rules footballer who played for the Richmond Football Club and the Collingwood Football Club in the Australian Football League (AFL).

 A tough and skilled footballer with an imposing physique and trademark moustache, Cloke spent most of his career either in the ruck or as a key forward.
 His three sons also played football at AFL level.

 VFL/AFL Career

 Cloke began his senior football career with VFA club Oakleigh where he played alongside his brother Peter, and in 1974 he went to Richmond.
 Cloke was a premiership player in his debut season with the Tigers and went on to play 219 VFL games from 1974 to 1982 (including another winning Grand Final in 1980) and in 1990–1991.
 In between, he played with Collingwood, where he added another 114 league games.

-Cloke kicked a total of 323 goals during his eighteen season VFL career, before retiring in 1991.
+Cloke kicked a total of 323 goals during his eighteen-season AFL career, before retiring in 1991.
 Cloke came second in the Brownlow Medal in 1984, 3 votes behind winner Peter Moore.
-He achieved All Australian selection after representing Victoria at the Perth state of origin carnival of 1979.
+He achieved All Australian selection after representing Victoria at the Perth State of Origin Carnival of 1979.